Archive for the ‘Uncategorized’ Category

 Malala Yousafzai, “The Daily Show,” October 8, 2013

 Malala Yousafzai, the courageous and tireless champion for the rights of women and girls throughout the world to access quality education, has never swerved from her message even after the Taliban in her Pakistani town hijacked her school bus and pummeled bullets into her skull critically wounding her at the young age of 14.

+Malala’s remarkable story ruminates in my mind as I contemplate the process with students in my undergraduate Educational Psychology course.
 I tried as best I could – given the enormous size of this course of over 300 students, sitting in fixed-seated arranged rows, who were to take on-line and in-class “objective” quizzes and examinations, and where 10% of the course grade was allotted to mere classroom attendance – to connect my educational philosophy with the realities and limitations arising from the organization of the course.
 The most I could possibly hope for amounted to mere reform as opposed to true transformational change.

 My reform efforts included suspending taking attendance, previously recorded by students’ use of an in-class electronic clicker (iClicker) system; encouraging students to form and work in out-of-class study groups for a deeper and fuller understanding and appreciation of the course material; granting students the option of joining with one other class member in working within cooperative partnerships to take all in-class examinations; and the suspension of classroom monitors who had in semesters past circulated throughout the room during examinations to inhibit cheating behaviors.
 I actually gave students the option of taking examinations outside the classroom in a quieter place anywhere they chose.